Qowaiv/qowaiv-js/README.md

 ## Domain-driven design bottom up
 Qowaiv is a (Single) Value Object library.
-It aims to model reusable (Single) Value Objects that can be used a wide variety of modeling scenarios, both inside and outside a Domain-driven context.
+It aims to model reusable (Single) Value Objects that can be used in a wide variety of modeling scenarios, both inside and outside a Domain-driven context.

 Supported scenarios include parsing, formatting, validation, (de)serialization, and domain specific logic.

 ## TypeScript
-As developement tool, we addopted [TypeScript](http://typescriptlang.org/).
+As developement tool, we adopted [TypeScript](http://typescriptlang.org/).

 # Single Value Object
 A Value Object that can be represented by a single scalar.